R3Conclave/conclave-core-sdk/docs/docs/api-changes.md

 ## Java 11

-Now, an existing enclave will require java 11.
-So either the developer has to manually set it to java 8, or use jdk 11 at `enclave/build.gradle`:
+Now, an existing enclave will use Java 11 by default.
+To continue using Java8, `enclave/build.gradle` file needs to be manually updated with:
 ```
 compileJava {
     sourceCompatibility = JavaVersion.VERSION_1_8